Ayurvedic Nutrition

 Modern Science and Sattvic Principles

-While the sattvic diet comes from ancient tradition, several of its principles align with modern nutritional science:
+The sattvic diet comes from ancient tradition.
+Several of its principles line up with modern nutritional science.

 • Whole, plant-based foods are well-documented to support cardiovascular health and longevity